 2200 Como Ave SE, Minneapolis, MN 55414 | Opened 1932

-A local get-together spot since 1932 with board room lunches since 1989, Manning’s Cafe has weathered nearly a century of Americana food and well-priced drinks.
+If you’re looking for the oldest bars and restaurants in Minnesota that serve Americana food and well-priced drinks, we recommend visiting Manning’s Cafe.
+This restaurant was established in 1932 and has been offering board room lunches since 1989.
 Consider their 2-4-1 Happy Hour as well as their 32-oz Bloody Mary priced at $8.95 every day.
 They’re currently closed but should be opening back up soon as their website suggests.

 26 South 6th St, Minneapolis, MN 55402 | Opened 1946